henkdvries/DataScienceMinor/PortfolioDatascience11031859.md

 >While most machine learning focuses on Radiology, Oncology, Cardiology and Pathology, the focus of Computer-Assisted-Diagnosis (CAD) lies in image processing and assessing bio markers.
 The Laboratory for Kinematics and Neuromechanics (LK&N) in the Leiden University Medical Center (LUMC) (Sylvia A. Stegeman, 2016) (C.G.M.Meskers, 1998) is searching for new tools to support doctors in diagnosing Musculoskeletal Disorders (MSD) that are not found within these areas.
 This research is a follow up on previous researches done by the students of the minor Applied Data Science at the Hague University of Applied Sciences and the LK&N (Kasper van der Hoofd, 2019) as to find new ways to diagnose Rotator Cuff tears using machine learning.
 >

-We worked in a way so we all wrote keypoints to all the subjects, since I was one of the only persons to work out these keypoints tuesday into actual paragraphs I wrote larges partes of the paper, specifically the introduction, result, discussion, conclusion and some parts in techniques.
+We worked in a way so we all wrote keypoints to all the subjects and iteratively write the keypoints into paragraph.
+Since I was one of the only persons to work out these keypoints thuesday into actual paragraphs I wrote larges parts of the paper, specifically the introduction, result, discussion, conclusion and some parts in techniques.
+Not all my written parts stayed the same, other teammembers have rewrote my texts aswell since we continued to update the paper to the latest version.
 ---
 # Presentations
-During
+During the minor I gave multiple presentations, everytime I gave the presentation I created the powerpoint togather with my co-presenter.

 ---
 # Reflection